YasmineSerghini/2023ss_do_ys/coursework.md

 ### The model

-At Sipgate, the company's salary model is based on a set of criteria defined by the company to ensure fair pay for all employees.
+The salary model is based on a set of criteria defined by the company to ensure fair pay for all employees.
 These criteria have been formulated into a tool that helps determine current salaries for all staff members.
 By using this formula, the company is able to treat everyone equally and saves time through standardization and automation.
 To continually improve the salary model, the company reviews the criteria annually, and updates the formula accordingly.
 Each year, a new version number is assigned to the model to reflect its limited validity.
 For instance, the current salary model 2022 will remain valid until December 31, 2022.

 ---